-AMeLiE addresses the issue of online hate speech, a topic that is increasingly being discussed in public debate.
-The aim of the project is to train teachers and representatives of school communities (school managers, digital facilitators, but also representatives of families) on the specific methodology, which goes in the direction of getting a step forward also in the field of “digital citizenship”, in line with the next Digital Europe programme, thus going beyond basic computer skills and focusing on the formation of advanced media literacy skills for those in educational roles.
+AMeLiE addresses the issue of online hate speech, a topic that is increasingly discussed in public debate.
+The aim of the project is to train teachers and representatives of school communities (school managers, digital facilitators, but also parents) on the specific methodology of addressing online hate speech in the classroom.
+The methodology goes a step further in the direction of “digital citizenship”, in line with the next Digital Education Action Plan and the Digital Decade, going beyond basic computer skills and focusing on advanced media literacy skills for those in educational roles.

-The project offers an innovative approach and provides tools involving the whole educational community, in order to reach not only teachers, but also families, who are the first that need to be involved in the process of awareness of these levers and then transmit to “digital natives” that the Internet is not a reality separated from the world (Bookmarks: A manual for combating hate speech online through human rights education, Council of Europe).
+The project offers an innovative approach and provides tools involving the whole educational community, in order to reach not only teachers, but also families, who need to be involved in the process of awareness of these issues and then transmit to “digital natives” that the Internet is not a reality separated from the world (Bookmarks: A manual for combating hate speech online through human rights education, Council of Europe).

-- a manual of Policy Recommendations for policy makers and educational institutions.
+- Policy Recommendations for policy makers and educational institutions (expected date: December 2022).

-- in the first phase, 10 trainers (with different backgrounds, but above all experts in media literacy) of the partner organizations will be trained on the specific methodology of AMeLiE and on innovative techniques for training and teaching;
+- in November 2021, 12 trainers with different backgrounds, but above all experts in media literacy of the partner organisations were trained on the specific methodology of AMeLiE and on innovative techniques for training and teaching;

-The project, offering innovative pedagogical paths and approaches, intervenes at transnational level in the professional development of teachers, creating the conditions for a virtual community that will be increasingly fair and respectful of diversity.
-Furthermore, also involving other representatives of the educating community, we also intervene in the context of the community in a broad sense, promoting correct, aware and responsible behaviour in the virtual world.
-Because: “Virtual is real” (from the Manifesto of Parole Ostili).
+The project, offering innovative pedagogical tools and approaches, intervenes at transnational level in the professional development of teachers, creating the conditions for promoting correct, aware and responsible behaviour in the virtual world.
+Because “Virtual is real” (from the Manifesto of Parole Ostili).

 - ALL DIGITAL, Belgium

 - Fundatia EOS – Educating for an Open Society, Romania